cosmos/cosmos-sdk/x/group/spec/03_messages.md

 ## Msg/CreateGroup

-A new group can be created with the `MsgCreateGroupRequest`, which has an admin address, a list of members and some optional metadata bytes.
+A new group can be created with the `MsgCreateGroup`, which has an admin address, a list of members and some optional metadata bytes.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L54-L65